-GOVERNOR’S OFFICE NEWS RELEASE: Governor, Office of Planning unveil vision for Kalihi 21st Century Transformation InitiativePosted on Aug 22, 2017 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor, Office of Planning unveil vision for Kalihi 21st Century Transformation InitiativePosted on Aug 22, 2017 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The state Office of Planning and the Kalihi 21st Century Transformation Initiative’s Vison Committee today presented Gov. David Ige with their Final Vision report.
 The initiative’s top priorities are economic development and housing to support Kalihi’s current and future generations.

 In his 2016 State of the State address, the governor committed to working with the community to revitalize Kalihi.
 He asked the Office of Planning to bring together community members to develop a vision for 21st century Kalihi, focusing on state owned land in the Dillingham/Iwilei corridor.